joshbegley/nyt-latest/previous.md

 `The British Film Institute assembled more than 400 videos in an archive of culturally significant internet moments.
 See what made the cut.`\
 https://www.nytimes.com/2026/06/08/technology/uk-video-memes-archive-tape.html

-**Live Updates: Iran and Israel Move to De-Escalate After Cease-Fire Breaks Down**\
+**Live Updates: Iran and Israel Pull Back After Exchange of Attacks**\
-`Iran’s Revolutionary Guards Corps signaled that it had concluded its latest military operation against Israel.
-Prime Minister Benjamin Netanyahu pulled back from preparations for another attack after pushback from President Trump, two Israeli military officials said.`\
+`Iran signaled that it had concluded its latest strikes against Israel.
+Prime Minister Benjamin Netanyahu refrained from another attack under pressure from President Trump, a U.S. and two Israeli officials said.`\
 https://www.nytimes.com/live/2026/06/08/world/iran-israel-lebanon-attacks